denizturhanlar/Diabetes-Feature-Engineering/README.md

 -Data cleaning: Clean and preprocess the data to handle missing values, outliers, duplicates, and other data quality issues.

-Exploratory data analysis (EDA): Analyze and visualize the data to gain insights and understand the relationships between features.
+-Exploratory data analysis (EDA): Analyze and visualize the data to gain insights and understand the relationships between features.

-Feature selection: Choose the most relevant features based on EDA, domain knowledge, or statistical tests.
+-Feature selection: Choose the most relevant features based on EDA, domain knowledge, or statistical tests.

-Feature scaling: Scale the features to a common range to avoid bias towards features with larger values.
+-Feature scaling: Scale the features to a common range to avoid bias towards features with larger values.

-Feature transformation: Transform the features using mathematical operations like logarithmic, exponential, or power functions to create new features or improve  their distribution.
+-Feature transformation: Transform the features using mathematical operations like logarithmic, exponential, or power functions to create new features or improve  their distribution.

-Feature encoding: Encode categorical features using techniques like one-hot encoding, ordinal encoding, or target encoding to convert them into numerical values.
+-Feature encoding: Encode categorical features using techniques like one-hot encoding, ordinal encoding, or target encoding to convert them into numerical values.

-Feature extraction: Extract features from unstructured data like text or images using techniques like bag-of-words, TF-IDF, or CNNs.
+-Feature extraction: Extract features from unstructured data like text or images using techniques like bag-of-words, TF-IDF, or CNNs.

-Feature generation: Create new features using combinations of existing features or external data sources to capture higher-level relationships.
+-Feature generation: Create new features using combinations of existing features or external data sources to capture higher-level relationships.

-Feature validation: Validate the selected features by testing the model's performance on a validation set or using cross-validation techniques.
+-Feature validation: Validate the selected features by testing the model's performance on a validation set or using cross-validation techniques.